zacc1312/pygame-space-shooter/read_me.txt

+You're gonna need python installed to run this program, there are no libraries you need to download though, except, of course pygame if you don't have it.

+This was made using pygame 2.0.0

 To run the program (at least for me i had to do this), go to the top of the screen where it says

 This PC > Desktop > Space Shooter